What Is Net Present Value?

 What Is Good IRR?

 It is a very tough question to answer.
-Usually, IRR value is compared with a fixed value like a bank interest rate, or a government bond rate as you can earn these incomes idly without doing anything and risking anything.
-And IRR has also compared the project to project basis.
+Usually, the IRR value is compared with a fixed value, such as a bank interest rate or a government bond rate, as you can earn these incomes idly without doing anything and risking anything.
+IRR has also compared the project to the project basis.

-In the following image, you’re seeing data of two projects and their expected revenue over the next 5 years.
+The following image shows data from two projects and their expected revenue over the next five years.

 After calculating the IRR of these projects, it seems that Project B would have more potential for the company.